cdalvaro/docker-salt-master/tests/basic/README.md

 Checks:

-  - the image has the right `salt-master` version installed.
+- The image has the right `salt-master` version installed.
-  - the `healthcheck` is working.
+- The `healthcheck` is working.